 The Group's treasury function actively manages its available cash resources and invests significant cash balances in various financial instruments to try to ensure optimum returns for the Group's surplus cash balances.
 Financial instruments are classified either as cash and cash equivalents or current asset investments depending upon the maturity of the related investment.
-Funds may be invested in the form of floating rate notes and medium term minimum "A" rated corporate securities.
+Funds may be invested in the form of floating rate notes and medium term minimum "A-" rated corporate securities.
 The Group may be subject to interest rate risk in respect of interest rate changes on amounts invested.
 The Group manages interest rate risk in respect of these balances by monitoring the composition of the Group's investment portfolio on an ongoing basis having regard to current market interest rates and future trends.

 In addition to interest rate risk on surplus cash balances invested, the Group may also be subject to interest rate risk on amounts drawn under negotiated facilities which are subject to variable rates of interest.
 Details of the Group's negotiated facility is set out in note 22 Bank Credit Lines and Loan Facilities.
-There were no amounts drawn down under this at 31 December 2012 or at 31 December 2011.
+There were no amounts drawn down under this at 31 December 2013 or at 31 December 2012.
 The Group manages interest rate risk in respect of amounts under negotiated facilities through ongoing monitoring of actual and forecast cash balances, reviewing existing and future cash requirements of the business and by reviewing existing levels of borrowings having regard to current market interest rates and future trends.

-The sensitivity analysis below represents the hypothetical change in our interest income and interest expense based on an immediate 1% movement in market interest rates.
+The sensitivity analysis below represents the revised amount following the hypothetical change in our interest income and interest expense based on an immediate 1% movement in market interest rates.

 Interest Income Interest Expense

-2012 \$'000 2011 \$'000 2011 \$'000 2010 \$'000
+2013 \$'000 2012 \$'000 2013 \$'000 2012 \$'000

-As reported 1,151 1,194 - -
+As reported 986 1,151 - -

-1% Increase 2,987 3,280 - -
+1% Increase 3,214 2,987 - -

 1% Decrease - - - -